 My first year back at home was traumatic.
 It was not just the health issues of my parents and all that was involved in getting things back on track that was upsetting.
 I knew I had made the right decision, but even though I read and reread all the notes I had taken during the decision-making process to reassure myself that I was where God wanted me to be, I felt empty, and lost.

 In those hours before God, He showed me that my value to Him was not found in my job description, my credentials, my talents, my service.
 He taught me that I was just as valuable to Him caring for my parents as I had been teaching seminary students in Colombia.
 I learned that I was valuable to Him simply because I was, and that all He ever wanted from me was loving obedience, wherever that obedience led me and whatever that obedience called on me to do.
-In that first year, among many other lessons, I learned to hold on lightly to everything, even to being a missionary.
+In that first year, among many other lessons, I learned to hold on lightly to everything, even to being a global worker.

 I spent ten years at home in Canada, some living at home and a few more living close enough to monitor, but far enough away not to ‘mother.’
 In 1991, the Lord took my father and my mother home.
 Just months before their deaths, the Lord planted a seed called Venezuela in my heart, a seed I did not expect to see develop into anything.
 God, however, knew the plans that He had for my parents, and the plans that He had for me.
-Though I have been here in Caracas now for 12 years, I still hold on lightly to being a missionary.
+Though I have been here in Caracas now for 12 years, I still hold on lightly to being a global worker.
 There is nothing that I need to prove to God.
 He loves me just because.